-- Pants and shorts for boys and girls must stay on the hips (hands-free) or else be belted and must be worn so that undergarments and midriff do not show. - Shorts/skorts must extend past the fingertips. - Shorts or pants specifically designed for athletics (i.e. cotton, nylon sweatpants, joggers, spandex or cycling shorts, and basketball/football shorts) are also not allowed. - Holes in pants/shorts/skorts that are more than 3 inches above the knee must have fabric underneath them and not be see-through. - Leggings are allowed to be worn if they have an approved dress, skirt, or top (top-to reach mid-thigh) worn over them. - Sheer fabrics, spandex and leather are not allowed.
+- Pants and shorts for boys and girls must stay on the hips (hands-free) or else be belted and must be worn so that undergarments and midriff do not show. - Shorts/skorts must extend past the fingertips. - Shorts or pants specifically designed for athletics (i.e. cotton or nylon sweat pants or joggers, spandex or cycling shorts, and basketball/football shorts) are also not allowed. - Holes in pants/shorts/skorts that are higher than the student's fingertips must have fabric underneath them and not be see-through. - Leggings are allowed to be worn if they have an approved dress, skirt, or top (top-to reach midthigh) worn over them. - Sheer fabrics, spandex and leather are not allowed.